Sasha-Solo/Nicolas-Cage-App/README.md

 ## Try It Out

 The app is hosted on Streamlit Cloud.
-Check it out at this URL:<br>
+You can view the application at this URL:<br>
 **[Nicolas Cage Filmography App](https://nicolas-cage-app-fmfqdycgm4grtfmz533aba.streamlit.app/)**
-*Note: You’ll need to upload a local copy of the dataset for the app to run.*

 Alternatively, you can run the app locally: